-Again, as you begin (consistently) monitoring CAC, you’ll be able to find insights specific to your strategy.
+Again, as you begin (consistently) monitoring and using the CAC formula, you’ll be able to find insights specific to your strategy.
 Of course, it’s also important to understand your CAC in relation to your broader industry.
 To help you know what to expect, we’ve included a list of average CAC per industry (shoutout to Hubspot for the stats):

 Further, while you can find sales & marketing costs from many channels, we’ve identified popular platforms that are particularly relevant to CAC.
 These may be good places to begin if you’re getting started with this metric:

-While CAC is easy to calculate, it’s important to keep in mind that CAC is one of many valuable metrics to track your performance.
+While CAC is easy to calculate using the cost per customer acquisition formula, it’s important to keep in mind that CAC is one of many valuable metrics to track your performance.
 If you don’t want to spend hours at the end of the month juggling numbers from your Facebook, Google, and Linkedin accounts, consider trying Lido.
 Lido can help you build a dashboard to monitor your data and give a look into how your key metrics (such as CAC) change over time.
-With that, we invite you to check out our integrations for the following platforms below:

 Sign up for free and get started today.